apache/trafficserver/doc/developer-guide/api/functions/TSMimeHdrFieldFind.en.rst

 The :arg:`name` argument is best specified using the pre-defined Well-Known strings, such as e.g.
 ``TS_MIME_FIELD_CACHE_CONTROL`` and ``TS_MIME_LEN_CACHE_CONTROL``.
 These WK constants
 can also be looked up using :c:func:`TSMimeHdrStringToWKS`.
+If a header does not have a WKS, this function will return a :code:`nullptr`.